ErwinJr2/ErwinJr2/README.md

-1D Quantum solver for Quantum Cascade Laser simulation
+A software for Quantum Cascade Laser design and simulation
 ================

 master: